holoviz/panel/doc/tutorials/outline.md

 These guides are for you that is ready to pioneer and push the boundaries of what can be achieved with Panel.

-You will learn how to extend Panel to support your domain or specialized use cases.
+Together, we will extend Panel to support your domain and specialized use cases.

 - [ ] Develop and share custom components: ReactiveHTML/ ReactiveESM
 - [ ] Develop and share custom Bokeh models